-- Pupils feel safe in an environment where bullying is acknowledged and dealt with effectively. - There is a named child protection officer, The 'Designated Safeguarding Officer' (and deputies) and a named 'Child in Care' teacher. - All areas of the school are uplifting, positive and support learning. - Teachers focus on rewarding good behaviour to promote a positive learning environment. - The rewards and sanctions system is robust and displayed around the school.
+Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision All areas of the school are accessible to everyone including those pupils with SEND.
+Non-slip, non-breakable equipment available in practical lessons.
+Specialist equipment in practical lessons enable disabled pupils to be independent.
+Pupils feel safe in an environment where bullying is acknowledged and dealt with An adapted toilet is available.
+Pupils who have profound and complex needs are supported 1:1 and are able to effectively.
+Some toilets are adapted by height and /or specialized equipment have access to a quiet room.
+There is a named child protection officer, The 'Designated Safeguarding Officer' (and A quiet room is available / individualised learning spaces Designated teaching areas are available.
+Designated teaching resources matched deputies) and a named 'Child in Care' teacher.
+All areas of the school are uplifting, positive learning spaces to pupils' needs are available. and support learning.
+3 members of staff are Team Teach trained to manage behaviour.
+Teachers focus on rewarding good behaviour to promote a positive learning environment.
+The rewards and sanctions system is robust and displayed around the school.